Kim Kardashian Slammed Over North West’s Latest Outfit

 The comments section for today’s picture suggests a divided audience.
 North was called “so cute!” by one fan.
 Another evoked envy: “North’s Tom Ford heels looool,” they wrote.
 The comment came with cry-face and heart emojis.
 Then again, criticism appears to be balancing out the praise.
 One fan didn’t “find it cute for [Kim] to constantly let her wear heels.
 Guess it’s make up [sic] next,” they wrote.
 This user may be a tad behind.
 North West’s made-up looks have long made headlines.
 In 2018, Allure reported the Keeping Up With The Kardashians star being “shamed” for allowing her daughter to wear bold lipstick.

 High-brow as the Kardashian kids’ wardrobes may be, they will don appropriate clothing when required.
 The above picture posted to Kim’s account appeared to show the family’s girls ready for school.
-However, that too came slammed.
+However, that too got slammed.
 As The Inquisitr reported, Penelope Disick’s $400 Gucci loafers did not go unnoticed.

 Fans wishing to keep tabs on North West’s wardrobe will find themselves well catered-to by the weekly airing of Season 16 of Keeping Up With The Kardashians.